 - The Internet address of the remote computer.

 - The port number on the remote computer for outgoing connections or the port number on your own computer for incoming connections.
 Port numbers are usually hidden from the user, only shown on request.

 - The name of the remote computer, if it can be uniquely determined.

 Is all of the Internet connection based?

 No. There are connection based and connectionless protocols.
 Here’s a list of the protocols you are likely to encounter:

 - TCP (Transmission Control Protocol) — Most of the Internet uses this protocol.
 It is connection based and supports port numbers.
 In fact, our example above explains TCP.
-TCP is used for web pages (http and https), email and much more.
+TCP is used for web pages (http and https), email and many more.